raphipod/raphipod/README.md

 - Arch, Fedora, Debian (Ubuntu)...
 - ChromeOS Flex and FydeOS

-**Currently using:** Windows 11 LTSC IoT for my main rig and a 14″ MBPro M3 Pro with macOS 15
+**Currently using:** CachyOS for my main desktop rig and a 14″ MBPro M3 Pro with macOS 15